Okm165/cairo1-cairo0bootloader/README.md

    git submodule update --init
    ```

-1. **Setup Python Environment**: Ensure you have a Python 3.9.0 environment set up.
+1. **Setup Python Environment**: Ensure you have a Python 3.9.0 environment set up & `pip install colorama` for pretty outputs.

 2. **Installation**: Run `python setup.py` to install the necessary dependencies and set up the project.